Icheka/sourceful-backend-test/README.md

 To start the services:

 1. Ensure Docker is installed ([see here for instructions for installing Docker on your computer/server](https://docs.docker.com/desktop/install))
 2. Run `docker --version` to ensure Docker is configured properly.
-If an error is outputed, you might need to uninstall/unlink and re-install Docker
+If an error is displayed, you might need to uninstall/unlink and re-install Docker
 3. Ensure `Make` is installed.
 If it isn't, a quick Google search will present you with directions for installing and configuring `Make`
 4. In the root directory of the mono-repo, run `make start`